-Configuration options for the Nomad server for Domino
+Configuration options for the Nomad server on Domino

 Configure TLS using CertMgr on Domino

-- Follow normal instructions for setting up a manual or Let's Encrypt certificate for the Domino server.
+1. Follow the instructions in the Domino documentation for setting up a manual or Let's Encrypt certificate for the Domino server.

 Configuration file